 About the Program

 Physician assistants play a critical role delivering high-quality, affordable health care to the nation, and more than ever before physician assistants are needed to meet the changing health care needs of our nation and the world.
-The MUSC Physician Assistant Studies (PAS) program is the perfect place to gain the skills, knowledge and experience to grab hold of this exciting, evolving career.
-We offers a Master of Science degree for individuals seeking to become physician assistants.
+The MUSC Physician Assistant Studies (MSPAS) program is the perfect place to gain the skills, knowledge and experience to grab hold of this exciting, evolving career.
+We offer a Master of Science degree for individuals seeking to become physician assistants.